ublue-os/website/docs/images/bazzite/installation.md

 _Root account is mainly used on PCs with multiple users.
 You can give an administrator password to a single user for root privileges._

-## Wayland and X11

-In short, Wayland and X11 (also known as Xorg or the X Window System) are windowing systems for desktop Linux.

-* Wayland is the default for most of the images and the recommended option for Bazzite.
-* X11 is a legacy windowing system.
-While we recommend to stick with Wayland, there may be scenarios where X11 would have to be used.
-Nvidia GPUs may have issues with Wayland.

 ## First Boot Setup

 After logging in for the first time after installation a window will pop up saying "Welcome to Bazzite."
 This is a utility that allows you to tailor Bazzite to your liking by configuring and pre-installing applications.